amperity/amperity-docs/contributing/source/rst.rst

    #.
 The left-side navigation supports 3 levels.
    #.
 The right-side navigation, while built automatically from the headers that exist on that page, indents each header level, and then wraps the text when the header is longer than the width of the right-side column.

    As such, H4 headers are as much formatting as they are organization.
 Anything below H4 is recommended to be formatted as **Bold** so that it doesn't appear in the right-side navigation, but still looks on the page as if it were an H5 header.
 Headers formatted via **Bold** cannot be linked from the left-side navigation because only headers generate an anchor reference.
 Consider also reformatting the structure of your page to minimize the depth of the header levels.
-Or use H5 headers: it's up to you!

 .. format-content-header-h1-start